 Would you like to submit a department or individual accomplishment for inclusion in an upcoming Academic Affairs newsletter?
 If so, please visit our submission page.
 Images for use in the newsletter should be emailed to Sadie.Stidstone@nmt.edu.
 Please include a caption and photo credit for the image.
 If there are individuals in the picture, please include their names and information (e.g., major).

 Faculty Development Week

 Every year the Office of Academic Affairs organizes workshops for the week prior to the beginning of the fall semester on a variety of topics of interest to faculty.
 If you have suggestions for future workshops or guest speakers contact Michael Jackson.
-The schedule for the 2022 Faculty Development Week can be found here.
+The schedule for the 2023 Professional Development Week for Faculty and Staff can be found here.